From one Reeb orbit to two: Embedded contact homology and volume

 \subsection{The U map}

 If $Y$ is connected, there is a degree $-2$ map

-It is induced by a chain map $U_z$ which is defined similarly to the differential $\partial$, but instead of counting ECH index $1$ curves modulo translation, it counts $J$-holomorphic curves of ECH index $2$ passing through $(0,z) \in \R \times Y$, where $z$ is a base point in $Y$ which is not contained in any Reeb orbit, and $J$ is suitably generic.
+It is induced by a chain map $U_z$ which is defined similarly to the differential $\partial$, but instead of counting ECH index $1$ curves modulo translation, it counts $J$-holomorphic curves of ECH index $2$ passing through $(0,z) \in \R \times Y$, where $z$ is a base point in $Y$ which is not contained in any Reeb orbit.
 The connectedness of $Y$ implies that the induced map \eqref{eqn:Umap} does not depend on $z$.
 (When $Y$ is disconnected there is one $U$ map for each component.)
-For details see \cite[\S2.5]{wh}.
+For details see \cite[\S2.5]{wh} or \cite[\S3.8]{bn}.

 There is an analogous $U$ map on Seiberg-Witten Floer cohomology, and it is shown in \cite[Thm.\ 1.1]{e5} that this agrees with the $U$ map on ECH under the isomorphism \eqref{eqn:echsw}.